MTES-MCT/monitorenv/CONTRIBUTING.md

 `.env.frontend.example` filters the environment variables that are injected in the frontend.

 The same system is used to generate a `.env` file for the backend in development mode.
-Command `make dev-init-backend-env` generates a `.env` file which is exported for each make command.
+Command `make dev-init-infra-env` generates a `.env` file which is exported for each make command.

 #### Backend